 - Quickly adapt to individual and corporate needs

-- Make money by selling
+- Make money by selling SCORM courses

 - Exists successfully outside the LMS tool.
 It means that you can install the SCORM file on your web portal without an LMS installation and let the unregistered users access content

-What can SCORM do for eLearning Content?
+What Can SCORM Do for eLearning Content?

-Advantages of SCORM compliant LMS
+Advantages of SCORM Compliant LMS

-There are varied advantages of teaching with SCORM in your elearning content.
-Here are some of them-
+There are varied advantages of teaching with SCORM in your eLearning content.
+Here are some of them:

 - Easy accessibility: Developing SCORM content ensures easy access.
-Accessing instructional components from one location and then delivering it other locations is easy.
+Accessing instructional components from one location and then delivering it to other locations is easy.
 Once the content is live, it can be accessed from anywhere, anytime.

 - Easy to adopt: Yes, SCORM content makes it possible to reach learners and match their learning style.
 Instruction can be customized in accordance with individual and business needs.
 SCORM offers complete flexibility in content creation.

-- Boost engagement: Gamification is the most desired thing in the eLearning domain nowadays.
+- Boosts engagement: Gamification is the most desired thing in the eLearning domain nowadays.
 When some LMSs do not provide gamification features, using SCORM content to add your own “gamified” content is possible.
 Develop interactive content in your SCORM authoring tool and then import it to your LMS in minutes.

-- Cost effective: Making use of SCORM will let you boost efficiency and productivity by cutting the time and costs involved in conventional learning.
+- Cost-Effective: Making use of SCORM will let you boost efficiency and productivity by cutting the time and costs involved in conventional learning.

-What’s next for SCORM?
+What’s Next for SCORM?